 If you are spending time in Istanbul, you must take the time to sail on the magnificent dark blue waters of the Bosporus.
-You will see the city on Istanbul from a different perspective and marvel at the beautiful Princes’ Islands embedded within the Sea of Marmara.
+You will see the city of Istanbul from a different perspective and marvel at the beautiful Princes’ Islands embedded within the Sea of Marmara.

-About the Bosporus and Princes’ Islands
+Bosporus and Princes’ Islands at a glance

 The Bosphorus, or Bosporus, is a narrow, natural strait and an internationally significant waterway located in northwestern Turkey.
-It forms part of the continental boundary between Europe and Asia, and separates Asian Turkey from European Turkey.
+It forms part of the continental boundary between Europe and Asia and separates Asian Turkey from European Turkey.

 The Princes’ Islands are about 19km from the main Istanbul marinas but only the largest four of the islands are open to the public; Büyükada, Heybeliada, Burgazada, and Kınalıada.
 It is not permitted to drive on the islands so you will find buggies or fayton (horse and carriage) to help visitors get around.